Education • 8 min read

 By Camilla Marziani

-While thousands of decentralised applications are running on Ethereum, its blockchain often struggles with congestion issues, leading to high gas fees and slow speeds.
+Though thousands of decentralised applications are running on Ethereum, its blockchain often still struggles with congestion issues, leading to high gas fees and slow speeds.
 That’s where Polygon comes into play: this protocol aims to make Ethereum faster, cheaper and more scalable to power a full-on mass adoption of cryptocurrencies.
 Read on to find out more about Polygon and its token MATIC.

 Before rebranding under the name it has today, Polygon was known as the Matic network.
-Founded in 2017 by Jaynti Kanani, Sandeep Nailwal and Anurag Arjun - who were joined by Mihailo Bjelic in 2020 - Polygon has the ambitious goal of optimising Ethereum for mass adoption.
+Founded in 2017 by Jaynti Kanani, Sandeep Nailwal, and Anurag Arjun - who were joined by Mihailo Bjelic in 2020 - Polygon has the ambitious goal of optimising Ethereum for mass adoption.
 In the words of the project’s official website:

 “Polygon is a Layer 2 scaling solution that achieves scale by utilizing sidechains for off-chain computation and a decentralized network of Proof-of-Stake (PoS) validators.”

 Let's take a look at an overview of Polygon’s mission and main features.

 Polygon smart contracts on Ethereum: A series of Polygon smart contracts are implemented on the Ethereum blockchain.
 These contracts handle staking for the PoS layer, as well as for delegation and validation shares and can also take snapshots of the sidechain.